dinoSciML/dinox/README.md

 **if one has `HIPPYFLOW_PATH` and `HIPPYLIB_PATH` environmental variables set correctly and one has both of those libraries.** TODO: DO away with this.
 For the paper, we ought to provide two options.
 1) Directly download our training data (as generated from hippylib/flow with directions on exactly how it was generated
-2) Install hippylib/flow and user our applications folders to generate them yourself (at your own risk)
+2) Install hippylib/hippyflow as an optional dependency, i.e. `poetry install[examples]` and the user can then go into our applications folders to generate them yourself (at your own risk)

 Currently, assumes data is stored in "m_data.npy", "q_data.npy", "J_data.npy".
 Will generalize soon for CLI passed in npy filenames, and for memmapped numpy arrays..